 Adriana lives in Maple Grove with her husband, Kelly and their two children Tyler and William.
 As a family, they enjoy camping at many of Minnesota’s State Parks.
 Her oldest son will graduate from Blake this Spring and will head to The University of Wisconsin Madison in the Fall.

 Tina graduated from Augsburg in 2008 with a degree in international business and math.
 While a student, she was active in ASA, ISO and Reslife.
-She joined the Alumni Board because Augsburg has been a blessing in her life, having been here for her when she was trying to find her place in the world and now when she knows where she belongs and what she needs to do to fulfill her vocation.
-She is happy to be giving back to the school that has given her the best time and best friends of her life.
+She joined the Alumni Board because Augsburg has been a blessing in her life.
+Augsburg was there for her when she was trying to find her place in the world and now that she knows where she belongs and what she needs to do to fulfill her vocation she is happy to be able to give back to the school that has given her the best times and best friends of her life.

 Janeece (Adams) Oatman graduated from Augsburg College in 2005 with a BA/BS dual degree in psychology and biology.
 While completing a pre-medicine academic track, she also picked up a minor in chemistry.
 During her time at Augsburg, she participated in the Fellowship of Christian Athletes (FCA), served as President of the Beta Beta Beta Biology Honors Society, assisted underclassmen as an AugSem leader, and served as a multi-year supplemental instructor (SI) for the psychology department’s research methods classes.
 Janeece also has a passion for music; a deciding factor in choosing Augsburg was the music department’s willingness to allow her to participate in the jazz band and gospel praise group and apply for a performing arts scholarship, even though she wasn’t a music major.